 When you’re ready to eat them again, place them on a baking sheet, and bake at 400F for 10 minutes or so until heated well.
 Make sure you don’t burn them!

-- 1/3 cup of water (use 1/4 cup if using besan flour instead – add slowly to ensure right consistency
+- 1/3 cup water use 1/4 cup if using besan flour instead – add slowly to ensure right consistency

 - If using oven, preheat to 425F (on roast setting, if that's avaiable).
 Or pre-heat the air-fryer to 380F

 - Add the chopped cabbage, onions, jalapenos, flour, spices and oil into a mixing bowl

 - Stir well, add the water and fold into a rough batter

 - Take a scoop of batter the size of a small lemon and shape into a fritter – place on a lined baking sheet if using an oven, roughly 2 inches apart.
 If using an air fryer, place into the air fryer basket evenly spaced out.

 - Once the air-fryer or oven is ready, pop the fritters in.
 If using the oven, bake for 15 minutes, then turn over and bake for another 10.
 If using air fryer, bake for 15 – 20 minutes until golden brown

 - Serve hot, with ketchup and/or mint chutney for a perfect snack!

 - I typically sift my spices through my chickpea flour so it spices up the fritters more evenly but this is optional